Snowfire/docs-for-snowfire/get-started/level-1-css.md

 ## SCSS

-Snowfire Code has built in support for the SCSS syntax.
+Firecode has built in support for the SCSS syntax.
 This makes is much faster and simpler to write code.
 A quick example:

 ```css
 .inline-menu ul li a {